 Expenses that improve your standard of living beyond something considered normal may not qualify.
 But in many cases, walk in tubs are something that is tax deductible if they are purchased to maintain or restore quality of life.

-Don’t Worry There Is Many Ways To Get Your Walk In Tub Covered
+Getting Your Walk In Tub Covered

 Often, Medicare will not pay for your walk in tub.
 Medicare is built to cover things that are considered durable medical expenses.
 Moreover, walk in tubs have not been considered durable medical expenses at this time.